muratk3n/thirdwave/en/README.md

 ---

-Oz official says they didnt see problems with AstZen vacc, so far
+Oz official says didnt see problems with AstZen vacc so far

 ---